 The sleeping pods themselves can be split into 2-person and 3-person rooms with the toggled inner divider.

-Combined with the durability of this tent, the divider is a great feature for young families.
+Combined with the durability of this instant camping tent, the removable divider is a great feature for young families.
 Whilst the kids are young you can all share one pod with the divider down but as they get older, you can use the divider for more privacy.

-The Crua Core model uses space creatively with connectable tents available to buy and a large front porch area.
-However, this model is only one room, and whilst it is large, it is a disappointment that the tent doesn’t come with an option to section off a bedroom.
+The Crua Core instant tent uses space creatively with connectable tents available to buy and a large front porch area.
+However, this instant tent is only one room, and whilst it is large, it is a disappointment that the tent doesn’t come with an option to section off a bedroom.

-The Ozark Trail 16’ x 16’ model is a behemoth of a tent.
+The Ozark Trail 16’ x 16’ instant tent is a behemoth of a tent.
 The tent’s design allows for a large covered outdoor space to be created with the canopy whilst still offering three large, comfortable rooms inside.

 The issue with the Ozark Trail is that some campsites do not accept tents that big.

-The Ubon model is fairly small, perhaps too small to be used by a fully grown adult.
+The Ubon tent is fairly small, perhaps too small to be used by a fully grown adult.

-There is space inside the Quechua 2-Person Tent for two people, although it will be tight.
+There is ample space inside the instant Quechua 2-Person Tent for two people, although it will be tight.